flathub-infra/flatpak-external-data-checker/README.md

 ### On Flathub

-Flathub runs this tool hourly for all Flatpak repos under [github.com/flathub](https://github.com/flathub).
+Flathub [runs this tool periodically](https://github.com/flathub/flathub/blob/master/.github/workflows/external-data-checker.yml) for all Flatpak repos under [github.com/flathub](https://github.com/flathub).
 So, for those repos to receive update PRs, add `x-checker-data` [as needed to sources](#changes-to-flatpak-manifests).
 Note Flathub's hosted tool only checks the default branch.